 In general, up-to-date research indicates that medicinal cannabis does not cure diseases or disorders, but it can relieve symptoms associated with them or halt progression of a disease.
 In the period from 1975 to 2014, 142 randomised, double-blind, controlled clinical studies were published on herbal cannabis or pure cannabinoids.
 This represented 9,429 patients suffering from a wide range of medical conditions.
-Based on this wealth of data, it has been confirmed that cannabinoids exhibit therapeutic potential in the case of:
+Based on this data, it has been confirmed cannabinoids exhibit therapeutic potential in the case of:

 Conventional medicine cannot sufficiently help many patients suffering from the above-mentioned diseases either because it is ineffective, or the side-effects are too severe.